zmustafa/KafkaToLogAnalytics/README.md

 This Azure Function allows you to stream Kafka messages to Azure Log Analytics workspace

-These settings shoudl be specified
+These settings should be specified in Configuration of Azure Function

     "TopicName": "%% kafka topic name",
     "KafkaBroker": "%% kafka broker fqdn for example xx.southcentralus.azure.confluent.cloud:9092",